cuga-rajal/opensim_apple_arm64/README.md

 **Bullet Development**

-The current implementation of Bullet in OpenSimulator uses a build process first developed in this project and then later adapted by MisterBlue for multiple architectures.
+The current implementation of Bullet in OpenSimulator uses a build process first developed in this project and later adapted by MisterBlue for multiple architectures.
 The process added some compatibility code changes in the form of diffs and a somewhat different build method than previous releases.
-The new method provided compatibility with the latest version of Bullet, 3.25, allowing a significant version upgrade in addition to the new supported architecture.
+The new method provided compatibility with the latest version of Bullet, 3.26, allowing a significant version upgrade in addition to the new supported architecture.
-Bullet version 2.86 had been in use by OpenSimulator for many years.
+Prior to this project, OpenSimulator had been using Bullet version 2.86 for many years.

 In March 2023 MisterBlue and I consolidated a list of current bugs and created a roadmap to provide an updated version of Bullet for use in OpenSimulator.
 There